History History

 The arrival of the Celts

-Little by little, Celts (Gaels) arrived from Europe and subjugated the native hunter-gatherer population.
-Small kingdoms were created and fought against each other, forming clans and legends at each battle.
+Gradually, Celts (Gaels) arrived from Europe and subdued the native hunter-gatherer population.
+Small kingdoms were created and fought over, forming clans and legends with each battle.

-In the raids of these barbarians of Ireland, told in Greek and Roman texts, the Irish are named Scoti and the country Scotia, while Scotland is for the Romans Nova Scotia or Caledonia.
-This sometimes causes confusion when we speak of Scoti today.
-So, at this date, no Scots, but Celts of the Tribes Dal Riata which will give themselves up to the plunder, on the two banks of the channel which separates Ireland and Argyl, region of Scotland.
+In the raids of these barbarians from Ireland, recounted in Greek and Roman texts: the Irish are called Scoti and the country Scotia, while Scotland is Nova Scotia or Caledonia for the Romans.
+This sometimes leads to confusion when we speak of Scoti today.
+So, at this date, there were no Scots, but Celts from the Dal Riata tribes, who plundered both banks of the channel that separates Ireland from Argyl, in Scotland.

 600 av.
 J.-C.— 400